ceejbot/soulsy/README.md

 My goals are two-fold: make a Souls-style equip HUD that is exactly what I want to use, and learn how to do Rust FFI.
 A bonus is demonstrating how to write Skyrim native-code mods in Rust.

-This project is still in bringup phase.
-Neither the C++ nor the Rust compiles yet.
-The eventual goal is to move everything except the UI rendering and the plugin hooks/listeners to Rust, and have the C++ vanish down to glue code with CommonLibSE.
+This project is still in development.
+See the TODO list at the end of this README for details about its current status.
+My eventual goal is to move everything except the UI rendering and the plugin hooks/listeners to Rust, and have the C++ vanish down to glue code with CommonLib and the UI framework.

 The project I forked from uses CommonLibSE, but I also intend to migrate to CommonLibSE-NG.